 An Industry in Upheaval

-Editor's note: This article was updated on May 14, 2020.
+Editor's note: This article was updated on July 31, 2020.
 Oliver Wyman is monitoring the COVID events in real-time and we have compiled resources to help our clients and the industries they serve.
 Please continue to monitor the Oliver Wyman Coronavirus hub for updates.

 It is difficult to overstate the effect of the COVID-19 pandemic on commercial aviation.
 In the months since the new strain of coronavirus that causes COVID-19 first emerged, passenger air travel has come to a near standstill as a result of the need for social distancing and international travel restrictions to contain its rapid spread.

 Air carriers around the world are facing extreme financial pressures and are cutting capacity at unparalleled rates in the absence of meaningful passenger demand.
 Some airlines have shut down completely, a portion of these may never return.
 There’s an effort to reopen the economy and Transportation Security Administration statistics are showing a slight move upward in the number of travelers screened at airports, but ticket sales took a hit in late June after COVID-19 cases surged in the United States.

 To get an overview of how the industry is faring, our Aviation Market Intelligence team is busy integrating the fleet groundings, aircraft retirements, new production rates, and other announcements to ensure updated information is available.
 This webpage includes our update as of July 31, 2020.

 Aircraft Return To Service But Who's Flying?